06.05.2026

 As LLMs evolve into agentic systems, memory becomes crucial for continuity, adaptation, and reasoning over past experience.
 The workshop discussed how agents can store and use memory across tasks, connecting ideas from NLP, reinforcement learning, and neuroscience.

-It was co-organized by MCML PI Hinrich Schütze and junior members Yunpu Ma and Ercong Nie, together with international collaborators.
+It was co-organized by MCML PI Hinrich Schütze and our Junior Members Yunpu Ma and Ercong Nie, together with international collaborators.

 Keynote speakers included MCML PI Volker Tresp, Chelsea Finn, Jeff Clune, Mengye Ren, Aditi Raghunathan, Weiwen Liu, Fred Sala, and Jeff Pan, covering topics such as long-term memory, self-evolving agents, and data-centric approaches.